Travelgate/documentation/kb/faqs/faqs-cancel-policies/cancel-policies-and-deadlines-closer-look.md

 - If the Supplier returns the deadline 2022-08-24T09:00:00.00+03, this is what we will return in the “Deadline” node in TravelgateX response: 2022-08-24T06:00:00Z

 ### Case 2 ✅
-In cases where **we do not receive a complete deadline (including the Timezone)** from the Seller via API Response, **but they confirm their working Timezone** via ticket, we will establish and utilize that specific Timezone to convert the deadline to UTC-0.
+In cases where **we do not receive a complete deadline (including the Timezone)** from the Seller via API Response, **but they confirm their working Timezone** through a Support Case, we will establish and utilize that specific Timezone to convert the deadline to UTC-0.

 Given a rate with Check-In date on 25/08/2022.
 If the Seller informs us that they always work in UTC+5: